How to Use a Coping Saw to Create Perfect Curves

 Step 3: Cut the Hole

 Pass the coping saw through the hole you’ve previously drilled.
 Then, attach one end of the blade, and always start with the end further from the handle.
-Press down the saw to attach the other end, and then adjust the center.
+Press down the saw to attach the other end, then adjust the center.

 From the center, move your coping saw through the line you’ve drawn until you’ve reached the edge of the traced shape.